opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 The function ``displayOverlay`` displays useful information/tips on top of the window for a certain amount of time *delay*.
 The function does not modify the image, displayed in the window, that is, after the specified delay the original content of the window is restored.

-.. index:: displayStatusBar

 displayStatusBar
 --------------------
+Displays a text on the window statusbar during the specified period of time.

 .. ocv:function:: void displayStatusBar(const string& name, const string& text, int delay)

-    Displays a text on the window statusbar during the specified period of time.
+.. ocv:cfunction:: void cvDisplayStatusBar(const char* name, const char* text, int delayms)

     :param name: Name of the window.